 How to Make a Carpenter Bee Trap

-How to build a carpenter bee trap that will put an end to their destructive doings.
+Build a carpenter bee trap that will put an end to the carpenter bees' destructive doings.

 STEP TEN Add a hook or sting to the top for hanging purposes and thread bottle on to trap bottom.
 Hang securely along facia, in an area where carpenter bees have been seen previously.
 When trap is full, bottle may be discarded and replaced.